Nutrition International Ethiopia continues to focus on saving lives and improving the health of women and children.

 We work to ensure young children, between 6-59 months, continue to receive two doses of life-saving vitamin A, which provides a much needed boost to immunization systems.

-With support from the Government of Canada, MI Ethiopia is working to improve Infant and Young Child Feeding (IYCF) education for caregivers, including working to reach more young children (6 -23 months) with much needed multiple micronutrient powders to supplement local complementary foods to help reduce malnutrition rates.
-Other priorities include:
+With support from the Government of Canada, Nutrition International Ethiopia is working to improve Infant and Young Child Feeding (IYCF) education for caregivers, including working to reach more young children (6 -23 months) with much needed multiple micronutrient powders to supplement local complementary foods to help reduce malnutrition rates.

 - Support the Ethiopian Ministry of Health in the transition of vitamin A distribution from a campaign approach to distribution at routine contacts with health facilities in more than 3000 woredas.